Dublin

 Since 2018, Portugal and Germany have an administrative arrangement pursuant to Article 36 of the Dublin Regulation to facilitate the implementation of transfers.[71]
 The agreement aims to facilitate returns by introducing non-binding shorter timeframes – one month instead of three months for a ‘take charge’ request – and providing for group instead of individual transfers.[72]

-According to the observation of CPR, applicants have been returned similarly to other Dublin cases, and the agreement does not impact the treatment of Dublin returnees.
+According to the observation of CPR, the agreement does not impact the treatment of Dublin returnees.

 [1] Article 37(1) Asylum Act.